Skip to main content

 To retrieve and display data from variables, follow these steps:

-1. Add a message node to your chatbot's flow where you want to retrieve and display the data.
+1. Add a message node to your AI-agent's flow where you want to retrieve and display the data.

 2. Enter the syntax in the respective message node to retrieve the data.